 “Not only can this benefit the child, but most states allow you to get a state tax deduction for your contribution,” explained R. J. Weiss, a CFP® professional and founder of the personal finance site The Ways to Wealth, in an interview.

 A 529 college savings plan, named after Section 529 of the Internal Revenue Code, provides a tax-advantaged way to put aside money for college.
 The money can be used for tuition, fees, room, and board at a college or university.
-In addition, with the changes made under the 2017 Tax Cuts and Jobs Act, up to $10,000 in 529 plan money can be spent each year on tuition for elementary and secondary education.
+Additionally, up to $10,000 in 529 plan money can be spent each year on tuition for elementary and secondary education.
 (Learn more: Section 529 Plans)

 Earnings grow within the account tax free, like they do in a retirement account.
 And earnings withdrawn from the 529 plan to pay for qualified educational expenses are not taxable at the federal level and may not be taxable at the state level.